SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Large language models (LLMs) have attracted widespread attention recently, however, their application in specialized scientific fields still requires deep adaptation.
 Here, an artificial intelligence (AI) agent for organic field-effect transistors (OFETs) is designed by integrating the generative pre-trained transformer 4 (GPT-4) model with well-trained machine learning (ML) algorithms.
 It can efficiently extract the experimental parameters of OFETs from scientific literature and reshape them into a structured database, achieving precision and recall rates both exceeding 92%.
 Combined with well-trained ML models, this AI agent can further provide targeted guidance and suggestions for device design.
 With prompt engineering and human-in-loop strategies, the agent extracts sufficient information of 709 OFETs from 277 research articles across different publishers and gathers them into a standardized database containing more than 10 000 device parameters.
 Using this database, a ML model based on Extreme Gradient Boosting is trained for device performance judgment.
 Combined with the interpretation of the high-precision model, the agent has provided a feasible optimization scheme that has tripled the charge transport properties of 2,6-diphenyldithieno[3,2-b:2′,3′-d]thiophene OFETs.
 This work is an effective practice of LLMs in the field of organic optoelectronic devices and expands the research paradigm of organic optoelectronic materials and devices.

-**Tags:** accelerated design, large language models, machine learning, organic field-effect transistors
+**Tags:** machine learning, large language models, accelerated design, organic field-effect transistors

 ---

-## 140. Physics-informed neural network for lithium-ion battery degradation stable modeling and prognosis
+## 142. Physics-informed neural network for lithium-ion battery degradation stable modeling and prognosis

 **Authors:** Fujin Wang, Zhi Zhai, Zhibin Zhao, Yi Di, Xuefeng Chen